grking8/homepage/_posts/2020-03-10-scheduling-aws-lambda-functions-with-sam.md

 In this post, we will run Python code on a schedule using AWS Lambda.

-The main tool we will be using is the AWS Serverless Application Model Comamnd Line Interface (SAM CLI).
+The main tool we will be using is the AWS Serverless Application Model Command Line Interface (SAM CLI).

 To make our example more practical, our Python code will use third party libraries.